Jumbo Elliott (American football): New York Jets

 In February 1996, Elliott had become a free agent and signed a five-year contract with the New York Jets that was reportedly worth between $15 million and $16 million.
 He appeared in 85 games for the Jets, 58 of them as the Jets' starting left tackle, from 1996 to 2000 and again in 2002.
 Elliott helped turn the Jets around, from a 1–15 finish in 1996 to the AFC Championship Game in 1998.

 Elliott's "signature moment" occurred in a Monday Night Football game on October 23, 2000.
 Late in the fourth quarter, the Jets were down by seven points to the Miami Dolphins when Elliott caught his only career pass, thrown by Vinny Testaverde, for a touchdown to tie the game 37–37.
 This play marked the end of the Jets' comeback from being down by 23 points in the fourth quarter.
 The Jets won 40–37 in overtime.
 The game has become known as the "Monday Night Miracle".

 Elliott was released by the Jets in July 2001, and did not play during the 2001 NFL season.
 He made a comeback the following year and appeared in 16 games, none as a starter, during the 2002 season.

 In 14 NFL seasons, Elliott appeared in 197 games, including 156 as a starter at left tackle.

-Later years
+Later life

 After retiring from football, Elliott returned to Long Island.
 He was inducted into the Suffolk Sports Hall of Fame in the Football Category with the Class of 1993.

 In 2004, he entered a development deal to open three Dunkin' Donuts shops.
 As of 2010, he owned two Dunkin' Donuts shops near his home on Long Island.

 Elliott was inducted into the College Football Hall of Fame in 2020.